 We’ve spent many years researching and trying to find the best kitchen knife sharpener.
-We’ve tried electric sharpeners, honing blades, and even the best sharpening stones.
+We’ve tried electric sharpeners, honing rods, and even the best sharpening stones.
 We’ve tried the best cheap knife sharpeners, as well as professional knife sharpeners.
 In the end it’s all about the ability to slice, chop and dice with ease in the kitchen and that requires proper knife maintenance and sharpening, which you can read about in depth here.
 We won’t go into the best practices for keeping knifes sharp, we’ll say that it’s incredibly important for good results from your knifes, especially if you’ve invested in a good knife set, that should last for many, many years with proper care.

 Find the Best Knife Sharpener for You

 Half the battle of keeping your knifes sharp is understanding the options and choosing the one that’s right for you.
 Since there are many different options, it’s difficult to tell you what is the best knife sharpener.
 You first need to decide which method you want to use.
 This guide will explain the pros and cons of the top knife sharpening options, and we’ll provide a chart of the best rated knife sharpener in each category.

 - 1 Find the Best Knife Sharpener for You

 - 2 Comparison Chart of the Best Kitchen Knife Sharpeners

 - 3 How to Choose a Knife Sharpening Method